Vz0n/dotfiles/README.md

 Clone this repo and run the script `strap.sh`.
 It will install all the stuff needed for the environment to work and setup config files.

-**Note:** There are still some things in config files that have my home directory hardcoded, I need to change it so, take note if you're installing this.
+**Note:** There are some things in config files that have my home directory hardcoded so, take note if you're installing this.

 ### My themes and terminal